yemiOdetola/yemiOdetola/readme.md

 - 🔭 Bringing ideas to life with Javascript
 - ⭐️ Striving to level up my backend skills.
-I'm open to collaborate on open source projects and interesting ideas.
+I'm open to collaborating on open-source projects and interesting ideas.
 - 💬 Got Questions? - Ask me about anything!